JadynM/kwk-l1-hello-world-kwk-students-l1-nash-072318/README.md

 3. Run a Ruby file.
 4. Run the Learn gem.
 5. Submit a Learn lab.
+6. Your mom
+7. ghghhhhhhh
+8. Timmy Riggins
+9.
 ## Instructions

 Get started by clicking the Open button in Learn.